Start your 30 day free trial.

 Using Intelligent Health Checks

-For AWS services that are mapped to an Elastic Load Balancer (ELB), Gremlin can automatically create Health Checks for you.
+For AWS services that are mapped to an Application Load Balancer (ALB) or Classic Load Balancer, Gremlin can automatically create Health Checks for you.
 To enable Intelligent Health Checks:

-These Health Checks can be used instead of—or in tandem with—regular Health Checks, but they can't be used in Scenarios.
+These Health Checks can be used instead of—or in tandem with—regular Health Checks.

 Adding an AWS CloudWatch alarm as a Health Check